riban-bw/multitrack/README.md

 There is a ncurses user interface, purposefully kept simple.
 It is intended to add other interfaces such as hardware buttons, MIDI, network, etc.

-Key commands:
+Key commands (subject to change):

-Up / down arrows - select channel m - toggle selected channel mute
+up / down arrows - select channel m - toggle selected channel mute
 M - toggle selected channel mute and set all channels mute the same a - toggle record from A (left) input